 - Contribute to data mining architectures, modeling standards, reporting and data analysis methodologies.

-- Invent new algorithms to solve problems and build tools.
+- Invent new algorithms to solve problems and build analytical tools.

 - Recommend cost-effective changes to existing procedures and strategies.

 - Experience and Fluency in many of these computer/coding programs: SAS, SPSS, MATLAB R, Python, Java, C/C++, Hadoop Platform, SQL/NoSQL Databases.